 Q: How can HR meet the increasingly challenging recruitment needs of today’s competitive market?

-.
+A: There’s no simple answer to recruitment.
 Remaining competitive in the market requires constant innovation.
-Best-in-class organisations are focusing on accessing their internal talent pools, reducing cost and time to hire, and engaging candidates rapidly in communication with enterprise social media and recruitment
+Best-in-class organisations are focusing on accessing their internal talent pools, reducing cost and time to hire, and engaging candidates rapidly in communication with enterprise social media and recruitment technology.

 Employers can no longer wait for candidates to come to them; we must be actively positioning brand in front of targeted candidates.
 Today is the age of the knowledge worker.
 This means it’s time to get serious about hunting for talent.
 And we mean hunting.